 September 25, 2018 | DevOps | Amy Burnis

 We’ve all read about credentials exposed via GitHub and other repositories.
 It’s clear organizations have security blind spots in DevOps that need to be addressed.
 Developers want velocity and too often see security as “getting in the way.”
 We recently held a webinar, featuring special guest speaker Forrester Senior Analyst Chris Condo, to explore the challenges developers face and collaborative ways security teams can help.
 Following are some highlights from this presentation.
-You can catch the full webinar on demand here.

 What Good is Speed Without Security?